 • WITHOUT RTW – 17 of the 25 best states (68 percent) with NO RTW law are considered to be the “best” states for a family’s overall safety.

 • RTW – only eight of the 25 best states (32 percent) are RTW states ranking in the “best” category for a family’s overall safety.

 Missouri is already ranked fifth for least overall family safety in America.
 Reaching for Number One in this category is certainly nothing to strive for.
 Voting “NO” on Prop A will at least help us hold the line and perhaps encourage our legislators to begin doing something to move us closer to a “Best State” ranking.

-This fall, voters will vote on Prop A, the ballot issue to determine whether RTW becomes the law of Missouri.
+On Aug.
+7, voters will vote on Prop A, the ballot issue to determine whether RTW becomes the law of Missouri.